Project: | Meadow Lane footbridge |

 Cawarden works around the clock to demolish Derby’s Meadow Lane footbridge and safely completes the work ahead of programme allowing the roadway to re-open 24 hours earlier than scheduled.

-The A52 Wyvern Transport Improvement Scheme is a key infrastructure project for Derby, and a major aspect of the scheme is the replacement footbridge which will link the residential area of Chaddesden to the Wyvern and Pride Park area.
-To allow the project to forge ahead, the old bridge had to, first of all, be demolished which is where Cawarden’s expertise came in.
+The A52 Wyvern Transport Improvement Scheme was a key infrastructure project for Derby, and a major aspect of the scheme was the replacement footbridge to link the residential area of Chaddesden to the Wyvern and Pride Park area.
+To allow the project to forge ahead, the old bridge had to be demolished which is where Cawarden’s expertise came in.

-The demolition methodology first required handrails to be sheared off the bridge to allow access to the concrete frame.
-Machines, including Cawarden’s own specialist high-reach excavator, started munching the concrete from the middle of the bridge working out to the inner legs.
-The legs were then pulverized down to a depth of 1.5 metres below ground.
-Once complete, the clean-up operation could commence.
-Lorries removed all hardcore and rebar from site which was taken to a local recycling facility.
-The area was levelled and left clean, tidy and free from hazards.
+The demolition process began by shearing off the handrails to allow access to the concrete frame.
+Our specialist high-reach excavator and other machines were then used to munch the concrete from the middle of the bridge and work out to the inner legs.
+The legs were pulverized down to a depth of 1.5 metres below the ground.
+Once the demolition was complete, the clean-up operation could commence.
+Lorries were used to remove all hardcore and rebar from the site, which was then taken to a local recycling facility.
+The area was then levelled, and any hazards were removed, leaving the site clean and tidy, and ready for the new bridge to be later installed.

-We were delighted to safely complete the works ahead of programme, allowing the roadway to re-open 24 hours earlier than scheduled.
+We are proud to have safely completed the works ahead of programme, which allowed the roadway to re-open 24 hours earlier than scheduled.

-The new bridge was opened in October 2020 and significantly enhances walking and cycling in the area.
-It creates a fully accessible link between residential and commercial areas for pedestrians, wheelchairs, mobility scooters, pushchair users and cyclists.
+The new bridge was opened in October 2020, and it significantly improves walking and cycling in the area.
+It provides a fully accessible link between the residential and commercial areas for pedestrians, wheelchairs, mobility scooters, pushchair users, and cyclists.